monzee/shiv/README.md

 also want the data to go away when the fragment is detached so that when the fragment is re-attached, you get back a clean slate.
-In this case, you shouldn't inject a `@Shared` view model to a fragment, but instead depend on a `ViewModelProvider.Factory` and build your own view models using `ViewModelProvider` or the jetpack viewmodel extension.
+In this case, you shouldn't inject a `@Shared` view model to a fragment, but instead depend on a `ViewModelProvider.Factory` and build your own view models using `ViewModelProvider` or the Jetpack `viewModels` extension.

 When the interface `ViewModelProvider.Factory` is requested anywhere in the graph,